bertachini/laravel-pix/README.md

 This is a very simple CRUD application in Laravel.

-To be able to run this project you should run the following commands:
+To be able to run this project, you should run the following commands:

 ```bash
 composer install